dtanner/dantanner/content/post/i-use-spring-and-now-i-have-two-problems.md

 Micronaut       do not use                < 1 month Vanilla Kotlin  Recommended         5-10 years

+what are the age ranges of people that work on spring code vs other mainstream languages?

 ### IDE complexities
 Also note that annotation processing is supported during the compilation process.
 However, there are some edge cases that are quite difficult to handle when the code is compiled by IntelliJ IDEA, for example, when the annotation processor is defined in one of the Gradle subprojects.